 Organic farmers are not allowed to work with mineral fertilizers in the fertigation solution.
 So they work with a combination of base fertilization direct on the soil by organic fertilizers as e.g. horn shavings, horn meal, pig bristle pellets, supplemented by top dressings especially for N via drip fertigation using e.g. sugar beet vinasse.
 The latter contains N, P, K, Ca, Mg and some micronutrients.
 Vinasse is a viscous material which is diluted to a certain extent in order not to clog the drippers.
 A pure supply with vinasse for crops like e.g. cucumber and tomato is not possible.
 The base fertilization using solid fertilizers onto the soil leads to the need of an additional sprinkle irrigation to wet the whole soil surface with the scattered fertilizer.
 The drip fertigation moistens only a small area around the dripper.
 Using only drip lines here would result in undissolved solid fertilizer on the soil surface.
 The sprinkler irrigation can be mounted on soil level (see Fig. $$) or over the top of the canopy (see Fig. $$).

 Fertigation is a composition of the two words ‘fertilization’ and ‘irrigation’.
 In greenhouse production water is given mostly together with nutrients as a fertigation.

 Air boundary layer

 The air boundary layer of a leaf is the layer of unstirred air around the leaf surface.
-The extend of this layer depends on windspeed (thinner layer under higher wind speed) and the leaf size (Taiz and Zeiger 2006).
+The extent of this layer depends on wind speed (thinner layer under higher wind speed) and the leaf size (Taiz and Zeiger 2006).